 - VantageScore: VantageScore uses a 14-day shopping window and slightly different rules.
 It combines hard inquiries on a wider range of account types, including credit cards and personal loans, but doesn't have the 30-day buffer period.

 In some cases, a credit check could lead to a soft inquiry rather than a hard inquiry, and these never impact your credit scores.
 Soft inquiries can occur when someone checks your credit for a reason other than approving or denying a credit application, such as when you check your own reports or apply for a prequalification or preapproval.

 What to Do After Being Rejected for Credit

+- Find out why your application was denied.
 When you are denied credit, the lender is required by law to send you an adverse action letter explaining why.
 It must also provide instructions on how you can receive a free copy of the credit report it used to make its decision.
 If the lender used your Experian credit report, you can request a free report at Experian's Report Access page.

 - Address issues in the letter.
 Take action based on what you find in your adverse action notice.
 For example, if your credit card balances are too high, pay them down.
 If your income is too low, consider other income sources you can include or ask a loved one to cosign your application.

 - Check your credit report.
 Check your credit report to get more information on the factors that might have impacted your application and take steps to improve your credit.
 If you find inaccurate information, you have the right to file a dispute with the credit bureaus.

 - Apply with a different lender.
 If your credit is in good shape, you may still have a chance to get approved with favorable terms from another lender.
 Take some time to research alternatives, and look for opportunities to get prequalified with a soft inquiry to gauge your approval odds before submitting an official application.